 Telemedicine — The way forward

-Today the use of telemedicine is growing exponentially as more hospitals, clinics and health care professionals understand its benefits, and it’s now being integrated into their existing operations to augment better patient care and enhance overall revenue.
+Today the use of this technology is growing exponentially as more hospitals, clinics and health care professionals understand its benefits, and it’s now being integrated into their existing operations to augment better patient care and enhance overall revenue.

 Primary care and specialist referral services